s-hager/calimoto_exporter/README.md

 ## Configuration

-You can provide your Calimoto credentials in a `.credentials` file in the root directory (JSON format) or via environment variables.
+For testing, you can provide your Calimoto credentials in a `.credentials` file in the root directory (JSON format) or via environment variables.

 ### .credentials file
 ```json